-As the fifth most-populous city in the United States, Philadelphia boasts an abundance of eclectic restaurants, theaters, nightclubs, museums and other cultural and recreational resources tucked into diverse neighborhoods.
+Philadelphia, affectionately called Philly or The City of Brotherly Love, is an exciting place to live, study and practice law.
+As the second-biggest city on the East Coast, Philadelphia boasts an abundance of eclectic restaurants, theaters, nightclubs, museums and other cultural and recreational resources tucked into diverse neighborhoods.

 - The city’s theater scene features a wide range of offerings that include the annual Lively Arts Festival and Philly Fringe.
 Food options range from internationally known high-end restaurants like Le Bec-Fin to mom and pop eateries that dispense ubiquitous cheese steaks.

 - The city is home to the Philadelphia Bar Association and the Jenkins Law Library, both founded in 1802.
 The PBA is the nation’s first chartered metropolitan bar organization and the Jenkins Law Library is the nation’s oldest repository of legal resources.

-We are located in University City, a world class neighborhood of scholars dominated by Drexel University and the University of Pennsylvania.
-Here, students can choose from the offerings of offbeat shops and cafes or the comforts of familiar restaurants and stores.
+- University City students can choose from the offerings of offbeat shops and cafes or the comforts of familiar restaurants and stores.

 - Drexel is located close to the airport and just blocks from 30th Street Train Station, putting it within easy reach of other major cities and two hours of Washington D.C. and New York.